Most Christians today eat any type of creature they want, assuming that God does not care what they eat.

-Now, the actual words in Greek have a message in themselves that contradicts the whole idea of what is "clean" and "unclean" for people to eat, but more on that later on this page.
+Now, the actual words in Greek have a message in themselves that contradicts the commonly understood idea of what is "clean" and "unclean" for people to eat, but more on that later on this page.
 After the third time, the sheet was taken back to Heaven.

 Did Peter start eating?